CharlesRHouston/dysarthria-project/README.md

 ### Figures

-Exploratory data analysis of the UASpeech dataset as well as many of the plots used in the thesis are provided.
+Exploratory data analysis of the UASpeech dataset and the scripts used to generate plots for the thesis are provided.
+The *mels.py* script was based on code found in [this](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) article.

 ### References